MoARABY/nodejs-advanced-topics/README.md

 - npm install node-cron

 *    *    *    *    *

 │    │    │    │    │

 │    │    │    │    └─── Day of the week (0 - 7) (Sunday = 0 or 7)

 │    │    │    └──────── Month (1 - 12)

 │    │    └───────────── Day of the month (1 - 31)

 │    └────────────────── Hour (0 - 23)

 └─────────────────────── Minute (0 - 59)

+### inside project file
+- npm install node-cron
+- then start coding which mentioned in the "scheduling" branch

 # LLM integration